microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 }
 ```

-Because we've captured `city` from within its environment, we're still able to access it despite the fact that the `if` block finished executing.
+Because we capture `city` inside `getCity`, we're still able to access it despite the fact that the `if` block finished executing.

 Recall that with our earlier `setTimeout` example, we ended up needing to use an IIFE to capture the state of a variable for every iteration of the `for` loop.
 In effect, what we were doing was creating a new variable environment for our captured variables.
+What a pain!
-That was a bit of a pain, but luckily, you'll never have to do that again in TypeScript.
+Luckily, you'll never have to do that again in TypeScript.

 `let` declarations have drastically different behavior when declared as part of a loop.
-Rather than just introducing a new environment to the loop itself, these declarations sort of create a new scope *per iteration*.
+They create a new scope *per iteration*, basically the same as we did with the IIFE in the `var` example.
-Since this is what we were doing anyway with our IIFE, we can change our old `setTimeout` example to just use a `let` declaration.
+So we can change our old `setTimeout` example to just use a `let` declaration.

 ```ts
 for (let i = 0; i < 10 ; i++) {